-Note: Customer-managed encryption keys differs from Customer-Supplied Encryption Keys (CSEK), which let you specify the contents of the encryption key.
-Customer-managed encryption keys let you create and manage a key using KMS, and assign keys to specific resources across Google Cloud.
+Customer-managed encryption keys differs from Customer-Supplied Encryption Keys (CSEK), which let you specify that of the encryption key.
+Customer-managed encryption keys let you create and manage a key using Cloud KMS, and keys to specific resources across Google Cloud.
 Cloud SQL does not support CSEK.